PySport/event-guide/presentation-recording.md

    - **Key Considerations:**
      - Allows for more refined editing but requires more time and resources.
      - Ensure post-production teams have access to the necessary tools and software.

+## Naming and Describing Videos
+Proper naming and description of videos on YouTube are crucial for accessibility and discoverability:
+- **Naming Conventions:** Use a consistent format that includes the session title, conference name, and year (e.g., "Deep Learning with Python - TechConf 2024").
+- **Descriptions:** Include a brief summary of the talk, speaker details, and relevant links.
+Mention sponsors here as well.
+- **Tags:** Add relevant keywords and tags to improve search visibility.
+- **Thumbnails:** Create eye-catching thumbnails that reflect the content and maintain brand consistency.

 ## Additional Best Practices
 - **Output for Screen:**